The Tarot Suits in Love Readings

 The more positive Swords cards are the Ace of Swords and the 6 of Swords.
 The Ace of Swords can show significant improvement in communication and the 6 of Swords is a card of friendship as well as leaving past troubles behind.

-4 of Swords usually doesn’t mean good news for the relationship.
+4 of Swords usually doesn’t usually mean good news for the relationship.
 It could be fizzling out completely or it could be time for a break.
-One or both parties have stopped caring about making it work… The spark could have gone out of the relationship.
+One or both parties have stopped caring about making it work.
+The spark could have gone out of the relationship.
 You could easily see the energy of this card kick in for sleep-deprived parents with young children, for instance.
 This couple needs to find a way of regenerating and getting their spark back!

 As for the Swords courtiers, they are both some of the most entertaining because of their excellent communication skills but they can also be the most argumentative and emotionally distant/aloof.
+The Page of Swords is usually about staying in touch via text messages rather than meeting up.
+This Page can show up with The World in a long-distance relationship, for instance.

 The main card indicating that health problems are causing an issue would be the 5 of Pentacles.
+The best way to approach this card in a relationship reading is to see it as a lesson about deepening support for each other.

 2 of Pentacles can indicate that stress at work is part of the problem the couple is experiencing.
+This is about learning to not take stress out on our significant other.

 I often see the 4 of Pentacles show up when one person in the relationship is stonewalling the other.
+It could also mean that one person is transgressing (or trying to transgress) the boundaries of the other in the relationship.
+It can indicate an overall lack of trust.

 The 6 of Pentacles can indicate inequality and one party being a taker while the other is the giver.

 8 of Pentacles is often an indication of a person who is very dedicated to their work.
+It could indicate that not enough attention is given to the relationship or that one party is being overly critical of the other.

 9 of Pentacles shows a person who is self-sufficient and who has such high standards in love that they simply will not ‘settle.’

 The Pentacle Court cards are usually known as dependable partners.
 They often have a pragmatic approach to life and love.
 They care for their partners in practical ways.
+Their love language is either the giving and receiving of gifts or touch.

 Comments 4